adriamarzo/react-alert-system/README.md

 # react-alert-system

-Simple library that manages alerts using reactJS.
+Simple javascript library that manages alerts using reactJS.
 It provides a default ui for the alerts but you can customize it by providing a custom component.

 [![latest version](https://img.shields.io/npm/v/react-alert-system?color=success)](https://www.npmjs.com/package/react-alert-system)
 [![size](https://img.shields.io/bundlephobia/min/react-alert-system?color=green)](https://www.npmjs.com/package/react-alert-system)